Table of Contents Search for printer HOME

 Surprises from the Ice (1980s) TOP OF PAGE

 Ice drilling was becoming a little world of its own, inhabited by people of many nations (Dansgaard's "Danish" team spoke eight different languages).
-Their divergent interests made for long and occasionally painful negotiations.
-But the trouble of cooperation was worth it for bringing in a variety of expertise, plus (what was also essential) a variety of agencies that might grant funds.
-Drilling teams hunted ancient ice in places barely possible to reach — eventually they penetrated not only the polar ice caps, but mountain icefields from Peru to Tibet — and the teams had to somehow get there with tons of equipment and supplies.
-The outcome was a series of engineering triumphs, which could turn into maddening fiascos when a costly drill head got irretrievably stuck a mile down.
-Engineers went back to their drawing-boards, team leaders contrived to get more funds, and the work slowly pushed on.(49) There is a supplementary experimental site on the History of Greenland Ice Drilling, with glimpses into the inner workings of the U.S. "GISP" projects of the 1980s.
+Their divergent interests made for long and occasionally painful negotiations in planning a campaign.
+But the difficulties were worth it for bringing in a variety of expertise, plus (what was also essential) a variety of agencies that could bestow funds.
+Drilling teams hunted ancient ice in almost impenetrable places, hauling tons of equipment and operating it for months not only in central Greenland but on the barren Antarctic plateau and unexplored mountain ice fields from the Andes to Tibet.
+The outcome was a series of engineering triumphs, which could fall into maddening fiascos when a precious drill head got irretrievably stuck a mile down in the ice.
+Engineers went back to their drawing-boards, team leaders contrived to get more funds, and the work pushed ahead.(46) There is a supplementary experimental site on the History of Greenland Ice Drilling, with glimpses into the inner workings of the U.S. "GISP" projects of the 1980s.

 <=>International